Chris Wright (cricketer)

-Christopher Julian Clement Wright (born 14 July 1985) is an English cricketer.
-During his school years, he was a regular in Hampshire's youth teams, and played for the Liphook and Ripsley Cricket Club.
+Christopher Julian Clement Wright (born 14 July 1985) is an English former professional cricketer turned cricket coach.

-Wright made his first-class debut for Middlesex in 2004, as a right-handed batsman and a right-arm medium-fast bowler.
-He was born at Chipping Norton, Oxfordshire and is a product of the Middlesex Academy who has also represented Cambridge University Centre of Cricketing Excellence and the Tamil Union club.
+A right-arm medium-fast bowler, he made his first-class debut for Middlesex in 2004.

 In August 2007, he signed a two-year contract to play for Essex until the end of the 2009 season.
 In March 2009, this was extended until the end of the 2011 season.
-However, they allowed him to play for Warwickshire on loan in August 2011 who then made the move permanent.
+However, they allowed him to play for Warwickshire on loan in August 2011, with the move later made permanent.